Tahiti: Film

 Tahiti is depicted in the biography of Paul Gauguin in the 2017 French film Gauguin: Voyage to Tahiti portraying his life during his years on Tahiti.

 Also linked to Tahiti are the various films narrating the story of the 1789 mutiny on HMS Bounty – e.g. Mutiny on the Bounty (1962) with actor Marlon Brando, The Bounty (1984) with Mel Gibson.

 A more recent movie is the 2022 thriller film, Pacifiction, related to French nuclear testing in the area.

 Education

 Tahiti is home to the University of French Polynesia (Université de la Polynésie Française).
 It is a growing university, with 3,200 students and 62 researchers.
-Courses are available in topics such as law, commerce, science, and literature.
+Courses are available in law, commerce, science, and literature.
 There are also high schools, including the Catholic Collège La Mennais located in Papeʻete.